NateLevin1/JSQL/README.md

 ### Line termination
 Lines can be terminated with a semicolon, though this is not required.

+### Excess whitespace
+All extra whitespace is removed during parsing.
+Newlines, double spaces, tabs etc. are converted to spaces during parsing.

 ### Comments
 Single line comments can be started with a `--`.
 Multiline comments are indicated with a `/*` followed by a `*/`.
 Unlike MySQL, single line comments do not need a space after them to be comments.
 ```sql